California Labor Laws Guide

 California is one of the states that employs an “at-will employment” approach.

-So, here's some more information on these coming up.
+So, here’s some more information on these.

 Final paycheck in California

-Upon termination, the employer is required to pay the employee their final wage immediately, if the employee has provided at least 72 hours notice of the intent to terminate.
+Upon termination, the employer is required to pay the employee their final wage immediately if the employee has provided at least 72 hours’ notice of the intent to terminate.

 Any accrued, unused vacation time also has to be paid out at the end of employment.